peter28data/github/README.md

 This dashboard compares revenue and market capitalization across major healthcare companies to understand how different business segments and geographies contribute to overall value.
 It allows leadership to identify which companies and segments generate the highest reveneue and market cap.
 This dashboard provides insights for our stakeholders on geographic distribution and the differences in performance across business segments.

-What Makes This Junior Analysis
+What Makes This Junior Analysis:

 - Focused on what is shown
 - Limited business implication